Congratulations! A little bundle of joy soon will, or just has, entered your life and stuck an adorable hand in your wallet.

 Make every cent count: With a little one, you’ll want to maximize your savings every way you can.
 Financial tools like Wealthsimple and its Roundup feature can help in a small but impactful way.
 Roundup will automatically round your debit or credit card spending to the nearest dollar and invest the spare change into either a savings or investment account.
 That’s an extra $0.50 tucked away on your $1.50 coffee or $9.50 paper towels.
 With WealthSimple Roundup, you easily can rack up an extra $10 per week and $500 annually.

 Set up the right savings account: Whether you’re saving up for future daycare or just want to build up an emergency fund, you’ll want to establish short-term savings that you can access at any time without worrying about dips in the stock market.
-Some of the best savings accounts in Canada offer up to 2.45% – beating out what many of the big banks offer.
+Some of the best savings accounts in Canada offer over 1% – beating out what many of the big banks offer.

 Get some sleep: Seriously.
 People make mistakes when they’re tired, and nobody is more tired than the parents of a new baby.
 With credit cards, mistakes can come in the form of making impulsive purchases, forgetting to make payments, letting balances run too high, and not communicating honestly and often with your partner about how the two of you are managing your spending and credit.